swflynn/N-DOF/quasi_src/scripts/nDOF/README.md

 ## User Inputs:
-The user should choose values for the following: d, Vmax, Nsobol, and skip.
+The user should choose values for the following: d, Vmax, Nsobol, and skip, also set your convergence output interval.